-Four Written Assignments

-Principal Preparation Embedded Internship Activities (EA)
+Two Written Assignments Principal Preparation Embedded Internship Activities (EA)

-- 1. Identify and describe various types of data and processes (FINAL EXAM) from all components of a school system to determine needs of the campus for each of the following areas: (1) curriculum and instruction and related data analysis processes designed to support improving teaching and learning, (2) data used in goal setting and planning for a positive school culture, and (3) data and processes that include varied professional development activities, specifically those strategies that support effective conferencing, conflict resolution, and team building skills.
+- Conduct a teacher observation.
+Using the strategies and processes associated with teacher coaching, develop a support plan (ONLY) for the teacher, including the concepts learned in the effective conferencing and the teacher coaching and mentoring strands included in the AEL framework.
+2-3 pages maximum See below for paper format requirements. - 2.
+Identify and describe various types of data and processes (FINAL EXAM) from all components of a school system to determine needs of the campus for each of the following areas: (1) curriculum and instruction and related data analysis processes designed to support improving teaching and learning, (2) data used in goal setting and planning for a positive school culture, and (3) data and processes that include varied professional development activities, specifically those strategies that support effective conferencing, conflict resolution, and team building skills.
 Use the three-day Advancing Educational Leadership (AEL) training as your guide for your Exam.
-3-4 pages maximum - 2.
-Research a campus improvement plan.
-Describe how this plan was developed, who was involved in the development and how the campus improvement plan is evaluated and revised.
-Describe how the professional development trainings and student intervention strategies were selected.
-2 pages maximum - 3.
-Analyze and critique the goals, objectives, activities, resources, and assessment strategies in the campus improvement plan and describe interventions for (1) improving student performance based on the needs of the students, (2) strategies for creating a positive school culture and (3) professional development activities to support growth of the faculty and staff to improve teaching and learning.
-2 pages maximum - 4.
-Conduct a teacher observation.
-Using the strategies and processes associated with teacher coaching, develop a support plan (ONLY) for the teacher, including the concepts learned in the effective conferencing and the teacher coaching and mentoring strands included in the AEL framework.
-2-3 pages maximum
+3-4 pages maximum See top of page 4 for paper format requirements.